Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Though, this does make a strong argument for improving our COVID vaccines.

-It’s important to remember that unless you get testing regularly, no one actually knows who is immunocompromised or not… and this matters for Novavax access.
+It’s important to remember that unless you get tested regularly, no one knows who is immunocompromised, and this matters for Novavax access.

 Which is a scary proposition…

-Though, we still need to be able get the best information available, one way or another.
+However, we still need to be able to get the best information available one way or another.

-This piece also doubles as a way to explain the science behind timing Novavax for the optimal response.
+This piece also doubles as an explanation of the science behind timing Novavax for the optimal response.
 Folks have been asking me to write this article for years…

-Everyone who has gotten mRNA and stayed up on their boosters always wants to know if they need just one or a two-shot series and this will answer that question.
+Everyone who has gotten mRNA and stayed up on their boosters always wants to know if they need just one or a two-shot series; we will answer that question.

-By the end of Part 2, we’ll all agree what the best available vaccine strategy actually is.
+By the end of Part 2, we’ll all agree on the best available vaccine strategy.

-If it feels like homework while you’re reading this, well… that makes sense…
+If it feels like homework while reading this, that makes sense…

 It felt like homework while I was writing it.